CropCraft: Complete Structural Characterization of Crop Plants From Images: Inverse Procedural Modeling for Crops

 \subsection{Loss Function}

 One of the key motivations for estimating the 3D structure of agricultural crops is to enable photosynthesis simulations that provide accurate predictions of primary productivity and other ecological variables.
-In general, we are interested in these variables at a large scale, at the level of patches or fields, not at the level of individual plants.
-Thus, the reconstruction of individual leaf locations may not be necessary as long as certain statistics of the aggregated crop canopy are accurate.
+Recall that we are interested in these variables at a large scale, at the level of patches or fields, not at the level of individual plants.
+Thus, the reconstruction of individual leaf locations is not necessary as long as certain statistics of the aggregated crop canopy are accurate.
 With this in mind, we design a loss function around histogram statistics of the rendered depth maps, aiming to recover the key shape properties necessary for photosynthesis simulation while avoiding overfitting to irrelevant aspects of the scene geometry.

 \paragraph{Depth Profile Term.} The first term of the loss function is the L2 distance between histograms of foreground depth values in the observed and predicted depth maps.
 Formally,

 where $\mathbf{h}_{\text{obs}}$ and $\mathbf{h}_{\text{pred}}$ are histograms of the foreground depth values in $\mathbf{I}_{\text{obs}}$ and $\mathbf{I}_{\text{pred}}$ respectively.
 Unlike the depth maps themselves, the histograms are invariant to translation along the ground plane, while still containing information about the crop height.